vspinu/commix/README.md

 #### Handling Errors

 By default Commix never throws.
-It always returns a valid system map which you can inspect or halt if needed.
+It always returns a valid system map for further inspection or halt.
 Exception handling is done with `cx/*exception-handler*` which by default pretty prints the exeption to stdout.

-If you want to throw like other life-cycle frameworks do, just reset the handler:
+If you want to throw like other life-cycle frameworks, change the handler:

 ```clojure